 That’s something that will give you much more than any of the techniques in the world.

 It can give you a sense of belonging, which is ultimately what you’re missing.
-That’s the void that you feel inside of you.
-That’s what finding your own purpose can give to you, a sense of truly belonging somewhere.
+That’s the void that you feel inside of you that depression tries to fill.
+And it’s what finding your own purpose can give to you, a sense of truly belonging somewhere.

 I’ve lived through a lot of tragedies.
 When I’ve shared them people are honestly surprised that I’m even still alive.
 Even members of my own family have said that I never had a chance in this world and yet here I am.